-Automobile garages, storage sheds, and other dependent buildings must be located at the rear of the property, with entry facing away from major streets, although access from "alley" is permissible. an The accessory building should be compatible with the building it serves in massing, materials, and basic color scheme, but it should not be an exact copy of the main building.
+Automobile garages, storage sheds, and other dependent buildings must be located at the rear of the property, with entry facing away from major streets, although access from an "alley" is permissible.
+The accessory building should be compatible with the building it serves in massing, materials, and basic color scheme, but it should not be an exact copy of the main building.
 An accessory building should be obviously subservient to the building it is serving.
 This means that it should be smaller in scale and simpler in detail than the main building.
 Roof type, roof pitch and rhythm of openings should harmonize with those elements of the main building.
 Materials should be similar in nature and scale, although not necessarily in refinement.
-For example, a house with special wood siding and shingles might have a garage with simpler vood siding.
+For example, a house with special wood siding and shingles might have a garage with simpler wood siding.
 Special attention must be given to the relationship in scale and location between accessory buildings and the buildings they serve.

-FENCES:
+Fences

 The preferred treatment for definition of property boundaries within Powell's Historic District is the use of landscape elements such as low hedges, corner or edge plantings, and lines of trees.
 Fencing of entire yards or portions of them is discouraged within the Historic District unless it is necessary for the safety of the owners and the community, or to meet applicable code requirements.
 These fences should be the minimum height necessary to serve their purpose.
 Tall, privacy fences should be limited to rear yards.
 These should be constructed of wood, and stained in a natural wood color.
-Board or board-andboard ("good neighbor") fence styles are appropriate where required for privacy or safety.

-Small pieces of fence which define corners, edges, entries, or paths are acceptible in front yards, especially if they are integrated parts of landscape features.
-Front yard fences may not be higher than 3 feet tall.
-Picket fences or post-and-board fences built out of dressed lumber are appropriate for front yards in the Historic District.
+Board or board-and board ("good neighbor") fence styles are appropriate where required for privacy or safety.
+Small pieces of fence which define corners, edges, entries, or paths are acceptable in front yards, especially if they are integrated parts of landscape features.
+Front yard fences may not be higher than 3 feet tall. front yards in the Historic District.
 These fences should be stained in a natural color or painted cream or white.

-fences Powell's All in Historic District should be built out of wood, and be simple in design.
-Very ornate fences, with intricate patterns, or overly rustic fenbuilt of hand hewn ces, lumber, are not appropriate.
+All fences in Powell's Historic District should be built out of wood, and be simple in design.
+Very ornate fences, with intricate patterns, or overly rustic fences, built of hand hewn lumber, are not appropriate.
 Wire fences are not appropriate in the Historic District.

-LANDSCAPING:
+Landscaping

-Street trees should be planted along Olentangy Street between the the east and west boundaries of the Village, and along Liberty Street, between the north and south boundaries of the Village.
+Street trees should be planted along Olentangy Street between th east and west boundaries of the City, and along Liberty Street, between the north and south boundaries of the City.
 The planting of street trees elsewhere is also encouraged.
 Street trees should be planted approximately 25 feet apart and 3 to 4 feet from the sidewalk.
 It is recommended that the trees be planted in the lawn panels between the buildings and the sidewalk.
 Trees in this location will be less likely to send roots under a sidewalk.
+A variety of street trees should be planted in order to ensure that the tree line will survive the failure of one species.
+The following species are recommended for their resistance to the stress of traffic: